ltelab/disdrodb/docs/source/sensor_configs.rst

 |     		├── 📜 \*.yml  : YAML files defining sensor characteristics (e.g. diameter and velocity bins)
 |     		├── 📜 bins_diameter.yml : Information related to sensor diameter bins
 |     		├── 📜 bins_velocity.yml : Information related to sensor velocity bins
+|     		├── 📜 raw_data_format.yml : Information related to the variables logged by the sensor
 |     		├── 📜 l0a_encodings.yml : Variables encodings for the L0A product
 |     		├── 📜 l0b_encodings.yml : Variables encodings for the L0B product
-|     		├── 📜 raw_data_format.yml : Information related to the variables logged by the sensor
-|     		├── 📜 variables.yml : Variables logged by the sensor
+|     		├── 📜 l0b_variables_attrs.yml : Variables CF attributes for the L0B product
-|     		├── 📜 variable_description.yml : Variables description
-|     		├── 📜 variable_long_name.yml: Variables long_name
-|     		├── 📜 variable_units.yml: Variables unit

 If you want to add a new sensor configuration, you will need to copy the YAML files of one of the implemented sensors, and adapt the specifications.